PiSupply/Ryanteck/RTK.GPIO/Software/README.md

 2. Connect your board

 Now you can connect the RTk.GPIO board to your computer using a micro USB cable.
-When you plug it in to your USB port you shoudl see the Red LED light up to indicate it is powered up.
+When you plug it in to your USB port you should see the Red LED light up to indicate it is powered up.
 When you connect it to a windows computer it should automatically detect and install the drivers automatically for you.

 3. Install RTk.GPIO Library